Associate Dean, Library & Information Services; Director of the Law Library

 B.A.
 History, UW-Eau Claire

-Ms. Shucha has presented and published extensively on library and law-related technologies, including contributing several chapters to the seminal legal research treatise, Fundamentals of Legal Research and several articles to the Law Library Journal.
+Dean Shucha has presented and published on numerous topics including legal research, legal technology, scholarly visibility and metrics, tribal law, and women’s history.
 She is also the creator and author of the UW Law Library blog, WisBlawg, which provides legal research news and advice with an emphasis on Wisconsin.

-Ms. Shucha is an active member of the American Association of Law Libraries where she served as chair of the Computing Services Special Interest Section and co-chair of the Publishing Initiatives Caucus.
+She is an active member of the American Association of Law Libraries where she served as chair of the Computing Services Special Interest Section and co-chair of the Publishing Initiatives Caucus.
 She is also a past president of the Law Librarians Association of Wisconsin.
+She currently serves as chair of the State Bar of Wisconsin’s Communications Committee and Wisconsin Lawyer editorial board.

-When she's not at work or school, Bonnie is mom to a busy 17 year old son and 14 year old daughter.
-Her husband is a lecturer at UW Richland and is pursuing a PhD from UW Madison.
-She enjoys reading classic and fantasy novels, playing with her two miniature dachshunds, and relaxing at the cabin with her family.
+When she's not at work or school, Bonnie is mom to a son, daughter, and two miniature dachshunds.
+Her husband is a professor at Ripon College.
+She enjoys reading classic and fantasy novels, traveling, and relaxing at the cabin with her family.

 Scholarship & Publications